Terms of Business

-In relation to fiduciary services, please note that a bank account held in the name of your company or as trustee of your trust is not a client bank account.
-It is mandated to the company or the trustee of the trust and the company or trustee is the legal owner of the money held in that account.
+In relation to fiduciary services, please note that a bank account held in the name of your company is not a client bank account.
+It is mandated to the company and the company is the legal owner of the money held in that account.
 As the money in these accounts is not classed as client money the details relating to pooling of money in client bank accounts (as detailed below) do not apply.

 General client bank account: a general client bank account holds money for several clients.
 The money may be held at one bank or the money may be in multiple bank accounts spread across several banks.

 In the event of a default of a bank where we have a general client bank account, client monies held in all our general client bank accounts will be pooled (even if money is held in more than one general client bank account and the accounts are held in more than one bank).
 In this situation, each client (for whom money is held in the general client bank account) will lose an equal proportion of their money, whether or not the bank your client money is held with is in default.
 This loss will be adjusted by any compensation arrangements in place.

 Loralie takes all complaints very seriously.
 All complaints regardless of nature should in the first instance be reported to the “Client Manager” having day to day conduct of the matter.
 If the client is not happy with any response and the matter cannot be resolved, then clients are requested to write to the Compliance Officer who will investigate the complaint further.